Anon4You/XBomber/README.md

 XBomber stress-tests SMS OTP gateways by cycling through a configurable list of service endpoints.
 It is designed for security researchers and developers who need to verify that their own platforms handle request flooding correctly — rate limiting, OTP invalidation, and abuse detection.

 Version 3.0.0 is a complete architectural rewrite over v2.
-It introduces typed data models, persistent per-thread HTTP sessions, proxy health tracking, DNS pre-validation, and granular per-error reporting — all driven by a single `services.json` config file.
+It introduces typed data models, persistent per-thread HTTP sessions, proxy health tracking, DNS pre-validation, and granular per-error reporting — all driven by a single `services.json` config file located in the `assets/` directory.

 ---